• Skip to primary navigation

 Description

-Delicious recipe for vanilla macarons with a white chocolate ganache flavored with vanilla (for 20 macaroons - 40 shells)
+Delicious vanilla macarons with smooth shells and a creamy white chocolate vanilla ganache (about 20 macarons – 40 shells).

 Ingredients